 The simplest case is when the reading materials are entire books.
 For these there are two straightforward options:

-This is quite straightforward and raises no copyright concerns - it may create a money problem for the students.
-It does require some leadtime (a few weeks) in ordering.
+- Ask the Odyssey Bookshop in the Village Commons, to stock and sell the book to the students.
+This is quite straightforward and raises no copyright concerns -- it may create a money problem for the students.
+It does require some leadtime in ordering.
 Contact the Odyssey for more information on procedure.

-For an individual book, that the Library owns or can reasonably purchase (or that you provide), this is also uncomplicated and there are no copyright concerns.
-You can even ask the Library to order an extra copy if it is for a large class.
-It’s certainly cheaper for the students, though it does limit their access as compared to each of them having a copy.
-And again, you need some leadtime (especially if the book is to be purchased) to allow the Library to process your request.
-For more information, check out "How to Submit Print Reserves" or contact the Reserves Office (x2433).
+- Ask LITS to put the book on physical Reserve.
+For an individual book that LITS owns or can reasonably purchase (or that you provide), this is also uncomplicated and there are no copyright concerns.
+Beginning Fall 2015, required readings listed in the Self Service area on my.mtholyoke.edu will automatically be put on Reserve.
+You do not need to request required readings separately for reserve.
+You do need to request any recommended, optional, or supplementary readings.
+This is certainly cheaper for the students, but it does limit their access as compared to each of them having a copy.
+And again, you need some leadtime (especially if the book is to be purchased) to allow LITS to process your request.
+For more information, check out How to Submit Print Reserves.

 Articles or Chapters

 Beyond an individual article or book chapter there are coursepacks.
 There are serious copyright concerns involved with coursepacks since they are specifically prohibited in most interpretations of Fair Use.
 Essentially you need to have copyright permission on each piece to compile a coursepack which adds considerably to both the time needed and the expense.
 Often the royalties/permission fees charged will end up doubling the cost of the coursepack.
 Aside from that important consideration, however, your options are similar to those for books and single articles.
-Note that if you place the individual readings on reserve (or e-reserve) there are less concerns than if you want to keep the readings together as one large compiled document.
+Note that if you place the individual readings on reserve (or E-Reserve) there are less concerns than if you want to keep the readings together as one large compiled document.